andrea-soto/W205_Lab6/README.md

-##Lab 6 : Introductio to Apache Spark and Spark SQL
+##Lab 6 : Introduction to Apache Spark and Spark SQL

-MIDS W205 Storing and Retrieving Data

 *Submitted by : Andrea Soto*